wdbo/webdocbook/README.md

 License / Dependencies
 ----------------------

-**WebDocBook** is an open-source application released under a [GNU General Public License version 3](http://github.com/wdbo/webdocbook/blob/master/LICENSE).
+**WebDocBook** is an open-source software released under a [GNU General Public License version 3](http://github.com/wdbo/webdocbook/blob/master/LICENSE).
 You can freely download it, use it or distribute it as long as you stay in the license conditions.
 See the `LICENSE` file for more info.

-**WebDocBook** is developed with the help of the following third-parties:
+*WebDocBook* is developed with the help of the following third-parties:

 -   [Bootstrap](http://twitter.github.io/bootstrap/), a responsive front-end framework,
     released under [Apache license v2](http://www.apache.org/licenses/LICENSE-2.0),